ashokyewale17/Pybluez/README.md

-**This project is not under active development.** Contributions are strongly desired to resolve compatibility problems on newer systems, address bugs, and improve platform support for various features.
+**This project is not under active development.** Contributions are strongly desired to resolve compatibility problems on newer systems, address bugs, and improve platform support for various features

 Examples